University of the Gambia: History

-The Gambian government has planned to create a new campus at Faraba Banta.
-Lot 1 of the Faraba Banta Campus was inaugurated on Match 2nd 2024, by the President of the republic of the Gambia, Adama Barrow Lot 1 comprised of the four schools Business and Public Administration, Information and Communication Technology, Education and Arts and Science.
-These Schools can accommodate over 3500 students and while the library building named after the late Alieu Badara Joof former vice president, has a capacity of 1200.
-Lot 2 which includes the Faculty of Law, School of Agriculture and Environmental Science, and the Chancery building is expected to be inaugurated in December 2025 by the president of the republic of the Gambia Adama Barrow.
-The Ministry of Higher Education, Research, Science and Technology has unveiled plans for phase 3 of the UTG Faraba Banta Campus.
-Lot 3 is expected to house the school of Medicine and Allied Health Sciences, strengthening the country's capability to train health personnels.
+After roughly two decades, the Gambian government, under President Adama Barrow, erected a new campus at Faraba Banta.
+Lot 1 was inaugurated on March 2, 2024, comprising four schools: Business and Public Administration, Information and Communication Technology, Education, and Arts and Science.
+They're collectively capable of accommodating ~3,500 students, while the Dr. Alieu Badara Joof library (named after the late former Vice President) has a capacity of 1,200.
+Lot 2, inaugurated on December 27, 2025, includes the Faculty of Law, School of Agriculture and Environmental Science, and the Chancery building.
+Additionally, MoHERST, in collaboration with the Islamic Development Bank (IsDB), has unveiled plans for Lot 3, which will house the School of Medicine and Allied Health Sciences, expected to accommodate 6,600 students, substantially strengthening the country's capability to train healthcare personnel.